PRESIDENT'S MESSAGE FOR THE 2015 CONFERENCE

 The Bundaberg region is located in the heart of a rich sugar and horticultural belt supported by a growing manufacturing sector centred on the picturesque Burnett River.
 The Bundaberg region has much to offer visitors, the area lays claim to the internationally renowned Mon Repos Turtle Rookery, Bundaberg Rum, and the famous aviator Bert Hinkler.
 Visitors can also relax at the beachside town of Bargara which boasts a thriving foreshore recreational business district, combining retail and service outlets and numerous restaurants and cafes.

 An excellent Partner’s Program is being arranged by my wife, Kim, and her Committee.
 Partners will tour many of Bundaberg’s local attractions including a cruise of the Burnett River on-board the historic Bundy Belle.
 They will enjoy the gourmet offering of local produce at some of Bundy’s finest restaurants and of course there will be plenty of time for some retail therapy.

-My Executive and I look forward to welcoming members, Conference visitors, Industry Equipment Exhibition participants, and accompanying partners to the Gold Coast for what we know will be a stimulating and exciting 36th ASSCT Conference.
+My Executive and I look forward to welcoming members, Conference visitors, Industry Equipment Exhibition participants, and accompanying partners to Bundaberg for what we expect will be a stimulating and informative 37th ASSCT Conference.
 Hope to see you there.